 What is the best light color for falling asleep?

 Warm light contains less blue light, which is known to disrupt the production of melatonin, the sleep hormone.
-Melatonin is essential for the regulation of our sleep-wake rhythm.
+Melatonin is essential for regulating our sleep-wake rhythm.

 It is also advisable to avoid exposure to strong, bright light and especially blue light as emitted by screens (smartphones, tablets, computers) in the hours before bedtime.

-Many devices now offer settings or apps that can reduce the reduce the amount of blue light or simulate a warmer light spectrum in the evening.
+Many devices now offer settings or apps that reduce the amount of blue light or simulate a warmer light spectrum in the evening hours.

-To create the optimum sleeping environment, we recommend lamps and light sources that are specially designed for the evening hours and emit a warm light.
+To optimize the sleeping environment, lamps and light sources that are specially designed for the evening hours and emit a warm light are recommended.

 In addition, dimmable solutions can help to adapt the intensity of the light to the natural circadian rhythm to create an even more pleasant sleeping atmosphere.
 Ultimately, the ideal light color for sleeping is one that creates a calming and relaxing environment and supports the body's natural sleep-wake rhythm.
 Warm light is the best choice for this.